TPC-Council/HammerDB/Docker/Readme.md

 Format is similar for every database while using both TCL or Python

 ## Enable GUI Interface for HammerDB in Docker
-To use HammerDB in GUI Mode from running within a Docker container, make sure X11 forwarding is configured and environemnt variable DISPLAY is set appropriately.
+To use HammerDB in GUI Mode from running within a Docker container, make sure X11 forwarding is configured and environment variable DISPLAY is set appropriately.
 ##### For example on Ubuntu,
         export DISPLAY=localhost:10.0
 ##### Additionally disable host control, by executing the following.